 200g dark chocolate

-Any desired decorations
+Any desired decorations200g dark chocolate

 Method: